Governance

 Protection of personal information

-The OMRON Group Rules for Ethical Conduct stipulate the protection and management of information.
+The OMRON Group Rules for Ethical Conduct stipulate the appropriate protection and management of information.
 We have established the OMRON Group Rules Concerning Personal Information, and have established management measures for the acquisition, use, and disposal of information according to its rank of importance.
 We are also promoting necessary measures by keeping abreast of trends in laws and regulations in various countries concerning the protection of personal information and the status of the OMRON Group.
-If any violation of the rules is discovered, disciplinary action is taken, and the matter is dealt with strictly.
-In fiscal 2022, there were no cases of administrative or criminal penalties for violation of the Personal Information Protection Law.

 Internal Audit

-In order to ensure the soundness and efficiency of organizational operations, the OMRON Group's Global Internal Auditing HQ conducts regular internal audits based on the Basic Policy for the Maintenance of Internal Control Systems.
-Through these internal audits, we regularly evaluate and improve the status of compliance with laws and regulations, including personal information protection, and the effectiveness of risk management activities.
+In order to ensure the soundness and efficiency of organizational operations, the OMRON Group's Global Internal Auditing HQ (GIA) conducts regular internal audits based on the Basic Policy for the Maintenance of Internal Control Systems.

 Whistleblower System